-In FY 2021, salary costs increased as result of the 2.0% salary increase given by the Legislature, increases were negotiated for classified staff, and the PEBB health rate increased.
-The College converted to a new accounting system as well.
-Despite these increases, operating expenses decreased \$0.7 million.
-A decrease of \$1.3 million is due to the pension liabilities adjustment reducing benefits expense; this is offset by the increases in salaries and wages and the cost of software conversion.
+In FY 2022, salary costs increased as result of COLA increases provided by the Legislature for classified staff, exempt staff, and faculty, as well as the PEBB health rate increase.
+Despite these increases, operating expenses decreased \$1.5 million.
+A decrease of \$1.2 million is due to the pension liabilities adjustment reducing benefits expense; this is offset by the increases in salaries and wages and the cost of software maintenance and utilities.